Errors

 error - is an unintentional condition in script, which prevents the program from continuing

-when speaking about errors, it's important to know that JavaScript engine first reads the code, and then runs it
+prior to exploring error types, it's important to know that JavaScript engine first reads the code, and then runs it

 parse-time errors - errors that occur on the reading phase